AFontaine79/Execution-Tracer/README.md

 - Have a background thread deliver raw contents in real time to RTT, SWO or serial port.
   - Save this stream to a file for processing later.
-  - Process it live with the Python script.
+  - Process this stream in real time with the Python script.
 - Rather than stream in real-time, snapshot the buffer after a crash or hard fault.
   - Save this snapshot to flash or RAM.
   - Offload the snapshot later as part of a crashlytics report.